bitnami/containers/bitnami/temporal-ui/README.md

-# Bitnami package for Temporal UI
+# Bitnami Secure Image for Temporal UI

 ## What is Temporal UI?